FreedomIntelligence/GlobalDentBench/README.md

 ## 📮 Contact

-If you have any questions, please contact us🧐: [zhenyangcai@link.cuhk.edu.cn][junjiezhao@connect.hku.hk]
+If you have any questions, please contact us🧐: [zhenyangcai@link.cuhk.edu.cn] or [junjiezhao@connect.hku.hk].

+Due to copyright restrictions, only an open-access (OA) version of GlobalDentBench is provided.
+If you require the full dataset, please contact us via email to receive the original materials directory, which you can download and process according to the pipeline.

 ## 📄 License
 This project is open-sourced under the MIT License.